lts20050703/lts20050703/README.md

 [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.

-If you are a contributor who personally has already quit using GitHub, please [check this resource](INSERT_LINK) for how to send us contributions without using GitHub directly.

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
 We do not consent to GitHub's use of this project's code in Copilot.